MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     ```bash
     dotnet new -i Microsoft.Quantum.ProjectTemplates
     ```

-1. Update and run an existing application
+1. You can now run your application with the latest QDK.

-    - Update the QDK package versions in your application

-        ```bash
-        dotnet add package Microsoft.Quantum.Development.Kit
-        dotnet add package Microsoft.Quantum.Standard
-        ```

-        If your application uses any other `Microsoft.Quantum` packages, update these too.

-    - Run the application

-        ```bash
-        dotnet run
-        ```

-    - Your application will run with the new package versions

 ## What's next?